-Main Drive – this will be shut to all cars and vehicles for all racemeetings, which is new for this year.
-This is the drive way that comes via the main entrance from the main roundabout outside the course.
-You will not be able to access the racecourse from the roundabout.
-The decision has been made to ensure crowd safety, as this area is very busy with pedestrians entering and exiting the racecourse on foot
+Main Drive – this is shut to all cars and vehicles for all racemeetings.
+This is the driveway that comes via the main entrance from the main roundabout outside the course.
+You will not be able to access the racecourse from the roundabout to ensure crowd safety, as this area is very busy with pedestrians entering and exiting the racecourse on foot

 Taxis – Continue to use the taxi rank via the main entrance off the roundabout adjacent to the Main Drive entrance, as in previous years.
 Please see here for more information.

 Exit – When leaving the car park you will be required to exit via a specified route, normally the direction you came from.
 To minimise delays within the racecourse certain gates will be restricted to allow only left OR right turns.
 We apologise for any inconvenience.